#1 NEW YORK TIMES BESTSELLER • PULITZER PRIZE FINALIST • This inspiring exquisitely observed

 like that the future he and his wife had imagined evaporated.
 When Breath Becomes Air

-chronicles Kalanithi's transformation from a naïve medical student possessed as he wrote by
+chronicles Kalanithi's transformation from a naïve medical student "possessed " as he wrote

-the question of what given that all organisms die makes a virtuous and meaningful life into a
+"by the question of what given that all organisms die makes a virtuous and meaningful life"

-neurosurgeon at Stanford working in the brain the most critical place for human identity and
+into a neurosurgeon at Stanford working in the brain the most critical place for human

-finally into a patient and new father confronting his own mortality.
-What makes life worth
+identity and finally into a patient and new father confronting his own mortality.
+What makes

-living in the face of death?
-What do you do when the future no longer a ladder toward your
+life worth living in the face of death?
+What do you do when the future no longer a ladder

-goals in life flattens out into a perpetual present?
-What does it mean to have a child to
+toward your goals in life flattens out into a perpetual present?
+What does it mean to have a

-nurture a new life as another fades away?
-These are some of the questions Kalanithi wrestles
+child to nurture a new life as another fades away?
+These are some of the questions Kalanithi

-with in this profoundly moving exquisitely observed memoir.
-Paul Kalanithi died in March 2015
+wrestles with in this profoundly moving exquisitely observed memoir.
+Paul Kalanithi died in

-while working on this book yet his words live on as a guide and a gift to us all.
-I began to
+March 2015 while working on this book yet his words live on as a guide and a gift to us all.

-realize that coming face to face with my own mortality in a sense had changed nothing and
+"I began to realize that coming face to face with my own mortality in a sense had changed

-on.
-I'll go on.'
-When Breath Becomes Air is an unforgettable life-affirming reflection on the
+'I can't go on.
+I'll go on.'"
+When Breath Becomes Air is an unforgettable life-affirming

-challenge of facing death and on the relationship between doctor and patient from a brilliant
+reflection on the challenge of facing death and on the relationship between doctor and patient